-Since the asphalt and concrete was poured, the lessons learned from the generational impacts of the interstate system on marginalized communities necessitates that to achieve the RTP goal of equitable transportation, embedding equity considerations are essential to each step of the planning and implementation process for transportation projects, programs, policies and strategies.
-Equity considerations must reflect the priorities these marginalized communities voiced for the transportation, which may include, but not limited to accessibility, safety, community health, and affordability.
-To embed equity into planning and implementation requires a paradigm shift as to how transportation is currently planned, built and operated.
+Equity considerations embedded in transportation projects, programs, policies, and strategies must reflect the transportation priorities identified by marginalized communities, including accessibility, safety, community health, and affordability.
+Embedding equity into planning and implementation requires a paradigm shift as to how transportation is currently planned, built and operated.
 This includes bringing in unheard voices from project or policy inception all the way through construction to understand the perspective of potential benefits or impacts.

-Additionally, transportation investments must consider the different ways in which they can advance equity.
-A transportation investment has the ability to provide greater access to support marginalized communities reach educational facilities or new job opportunities, but a transportation investment also offers contracting and hiring opportunities.
+Additionally, transportation agencies must consider how investments can advance equity.
+A transportation investment can provide greater access to opportunities for marginalized communities, such as access to education or jobs, but a transportation investment also offers contracting and hiring opportunities.
 By embedding equity into transportation comprehensively, a full view and consideration of the benefits and impacts of transportation can be understood and weighed.

-A variety of actions can guide agencies in embedding equity into transportation processes.
+Agencies can take a variety of actions to embed equity into transportation processes.
 Many transportation agencies have organizational level equity policies that can support the implementation and incorporation of these actions.
 For example, existing policies and structures can support participation mechanisms, such as creation of committees in ways that address power imbalances among groups and stipends for community participation in decision making processes.

-To implement Transportation Equity Policy 1 regional partners should take the following actions:
+To implement Transportation Equity Policy 1, regional partners should take the following actions: